Five essential job search tips to find a management consultancy job in the UK.

 The same applies to academic credentials: ensure grades and prizes are listed and (unless obvious) some explanation of the academic stature of the University or Business School.

-5. Your current location on job boards and LinkedIn
+Job search tips: 5.
+Take care regarding your current location on job boards and LinkedIn

 Applying to management consultancy job adverts

-The next key hurdle is job boards and LinkedIn.
+The next important job search tips is to manage job boards and LinkedIn.
 We have information on our website about perfecting your LinkedIn profile.

 It is perhaps not widely known that many sites will filter out your CV and application if they think you are overseas.
 Regardless of your merit or Right to Work or how you answer “qualifying questions”.